alanqrwang/keymorph/README.md

 Check out the dedicated repository for the latest updates and models!

 ## Updates
+- [June 2024] Added support for keypoint alignment in real-world space.
+Use this if you are registering between different volumes in the same series, and there is a common reference space that the volumes share.
+See "Training KeyMorph on your own data" below for more details.
 - [May 2024] Added option to use CSV file to train KeyMorph on your own data.
 See "Training KeyMorph on your own data" below.
 - [May 2024] [BrainMorph](https://github.com/alanqrwang/brainmorph) has been moved to its own dedicated repository.
 See the repository for the latest updates and models.
 - [May 2024] [BrainMorph](https://github.com/alanqrwang/brainmorph) is released, a foundational keypoint model based on KeyMorph for robust and flexible brain MRI registration!